Chapter 3: The Margin of Error#

 ✗ No

-Miscalibrated BP cuff over-reads by 5 mmHg consistently
+A miscalibrated blood pressure cuff over-reads by 5 mmHg for everyone.

-Epidemiological example: The Framingham cohort was almost entirely White, drawn from one Massachusetts town.
-The mean SYSBP may be a precise estimate of this population whilst being a biased estimate of the broader American — let alone global — population.
-No amount of additional Framingham participants can fix selection bias.
+Epidemiological example: The original Framingham cohort was almost entirely White, drawn from one specific Massachusetts town.
+The mean SYSBP we calculate may be an incredibly precise estimate of this specific population while simultaneously being a heavily biased estimate of the broader American population.
+No amount of additional Framingham participants can fix that selection bias.

 🔬 Lab Manual — Chapter 3#